Weekend 1 (South/East): Oct. 22-23

-San Francisco, CA 94124
+San Francisco, 94124

-My collages are meant to be intimate and should evoke a peaceful, quiet and simultaneously compelling response from viewers.
-Many of the collages are of a serious nature, specifically my recent series "Series For a Better World."
+Smith's collages are meant to be intimate and should evoke a peaceful, quiet and simultaneously compelling response from viewers.
+Many of the collages are of a serious nature, specifically the series "Series For a Better World."
 But, one can often find a humorous or unexpected element within the frame as well.
-I use art to voice opinions and ideas that I often don't have the courage to say aloud.
-It is also a form of relaxation and I often spend days exploring galleries and museums.
-Artwork can have an overwhelming impact on me and strike me with a breath-stopping raw energy that makes me want to produce my own work.
-Having the time and space to feed this desire is enriching.
+She uses art to voice opinions and ideas that she often doesn't have the courage to say aloud.
+It is also a form of relaxation and she often spends days exploring galleries and museums.
+Viewing art can have an overwhelming impact on her striking her with a breath-stopping raw energy that makes her want to produce her own work.
+Having the time and space to feed that desire is enriching.